EivindArvesen/react-workshop/exercise-3/README.md

 The above claims that the `todoItems` prop should always be an array of `Todo`-instances.
 What is a `Todo`-instance?
 It's not defined yet, but it'll be a data model representing a todo item.
 We could use `PropTypes.shape({ foo: 'foo' })` and then define the todo item as a plain object, but for the purposes of this workshop, it's better to explore what _PropTypes_ can do for us.

 As you might've noticed, we didn't specify `.isRequired` at the end of the prop types declaration.
 After all, we could have no todo items in the list.
-Since we omitted `isRequired`, we must declare a `Component.defaultProps`-object.
+Since we omitted `isRequired`, we must declare a `Component.defaultProps`-object, which sets a default value for  the list.

 :pencil2: Add the following: